Peer Review Policy

 Authors are not identified to area editors or to reviewers, and vice versa.
 Attempting to identify the author(s) of a submission, e.g. by Googling the title, is strictly prohibited.
 The managing editors know the identities of all parties.

-Each submission prepared for anonymous review will be assigned to one area editor by the managing editors, in accordance with the section chosen by the author(s).
-The area editor reads the submission.
+When a submission satisfies these criteria it is assigned to an area editor by the managing editors.
+The assignment is made in accordance with the area designated by the author(s) when possible.
+The area editor then reads the submission.